Makerspaces

 The Makerspace in the Health Sciences Library can run prints overnight, though completed prints must be picked up during open hours.

-The Makerspace in the Toaster pauses all prints when the last staff member leaves for the day.
+The Makerspace in Walter Library pauses all prints when the last staff member leaves for the day.

 Can you start my 3D print for me?